Do not miss these income tax return tips

 Do you have a sole proprietorship, general partnership (VOF), professional partnership (maatschap), or limited partnership (cv)?
 Then you have to deal with income tax.
 You can file your income tax return for the previous year between 1 March and 1 May.
 You can also request an extension until 1 September – but your request must be made before 1 May.

 The Dutch Tax and Customs Administration automatically fills in your personal details.
 You complete the business details of the declaration yourself.
 Use applicable deductions and schemes to pay less income tax.
-The amounts mentioned apply to (the return for) the year 2021.
-Do you have a private limited company (bv)?
-Then view the available tax allowances.
+The amounts mentioned apply to (the return for) the year.

-- If you filed before 1 April, you will hear before 1 July if you will receive a refund or have to pay.
-Was your income negative in 2021?
-In that case, the Tax and Customs Administration will offset this with your income from the previous 3 years and you may get a refund.
-Initially by looking at your income 3 years ago, so 2018.
-And if there is more loss than profit in 2018, then with 2019 and possibly 2020.
+• You can file your tax return until 30 April.
+If you filed before 1 April, you will hear before 1 July if you will receive a refund or have to pay.
+Was your income negative?
+In that case, the Tax Administration will offset this with your income from the previous 3 years and you may get a refund.
+Initially by looking at your income 3 years ago, and then the years after.

-- Averaging (middeling) may save you money.
-If you earned less in 2021 than in 2019 and 2020, you can calculate the average income over those 3 years.
+• Averaging (middeling) may save you money.
+If you earned less in 2022 than in 2021 and 2019, you can calculate the average income over those 3 years.
 If the tax for the average income is lower than in the individual years and the difference is greater than €545, you can get a tax refund.
+You can only use averaging once each year.
+The averaging scheme ends soon.
+The last years for which you can use averaging is the period 2022 to 2024.

 1. Entrepreneur allowance and SME profit exemption